Silver Criteria

 Are You Shy?

-Dog covers their eyes with their paws.
+Dog covers their eyes with their paw/s, rubbing at their eyes and nose.

 Back Paw Kick